 The UT Austin exam for credit in Latin is required for all students with prior knowledge of Latin, but no college credit in Latin, before enrolling in their first UT Austin Latin course.
 Test results may be used for course placement, as well as for receiving credit in up to four Latin courses: LAT 506, 507, and 511K.
 Students transferring college credit in Latin are not required, but are strongly encouraged, to take this placement test and to use the results to help them choose their first course in Latin at UT Austin.
 Transfer students may also use the placement test to earn additional credit in Latin or to earn credit for lower-division courses from which they were exempted without credit at another institution.
 In no way will Latin credit already earned be jeopardized by the results of this test.
 Students who do not intend to enroll in a Latin course but who wish to attempt to earn credit by examination may also take the placement test.
-All students with questions about Latin courses are encouraged to confer with the Classics advisor in Waggener Hall 313 before registering for the test.
+All students with questions about Latin courses are encouraged to confer with Classics advising.

 The test, which is designed to measure ability to read and comprehend Latin, consists of four sections as shown in the table below.
 You should select the section that corresponds to the course(s) for which you are attempting to earn credit by examination.
 Each section takes between 45 minutes and one hour to complete.
 The working time allowed for the test is three hours no matter how many sections you choose to take.
 Each section has Latin prose and/or poetry passages to be translated (see the description of content for the specific authors examined).
 Certain passages also have questions to be answered.

 |On the basis of satisfactory performance on:||A student will be eligible to receive credit in:||Material covered in the section:|

 |Section 1||Latin 506||A passage adapted from Ovid's Metamorphoses|

 |Section 2||Latin 507||A selection from Caesar|